 Our analysis covers the period from 2006 to 2016.
-During this 11-year window, the prevailing interest rates in the Chinese markets experienced substantial variation over time.
-While different interest rates are available to retail investors, the most relevant one for household portfolio decisions is the Shanghai Interbank Offered Rate (SHIBOR), which is offered by many wealth management products.
+During this 11-year window, the prevailing interest rates in the Chinese markets experienced substantial variation over time, making it an excellent period to conduct our study.
+While different interest rates are available to retail investors, arguably the most relevant one for household portfolio decisions is the Shanghai Interbank Offered Rate (SHIBOR), which represents the rate offered by many wealth management products.

-It is important to clarify that we are not studying how investors respond to interest rate shocks (e.g. monetary policy shocks).
-We are studying how investors respond to changes in interest rates, taking into account that such changes might reflect, or respond to, specific economic conditions.
-Our approach is therefore analogous to those regressing portfolio holdings or trading behavior on past stock returns to identify, for example, whether investors are contrarians or momentum traders, or whether they exhibit disposition effects.
-These studies don't try to isolate specific shocks to past returns, because that would only limit their conclusions: investors are momentum (contrarian) traders in response to those specific shocks to past returns.
-Likewise, we want to understand how investors respond to changes in interest rates, not just changes in interest rates that are orthogonal to specific variables.4
+It is important to clarify that we are not studying how investors respond to interest rate shocks (namely monetary policy shocks).
+We are interested in examining how investors respond to changes in interest rates, taking into account that such changes might reflect, or respond to, specific economic conditions.
+This approach is analogous to those regressing portfolio holdings or trading behavior on past stock returns to identify, for example, whether investors are contrarians or momentum traders, or whether they exhibit disposition effects.
+These studies do not try to isolate specific shocks to past returns.
+Likewise, we want to understand how investors respond to changes in interest rates, not just changes in interest rates that are orthogonal to specific variables.
+In extensions discussed below, we show that our results are robust to the inclusion of various controls for expected returns and macroeconomic conditions, albeit the interpretation changes slightly.
+We also study responses to changes in the monetary policy rate only, where the results are also robust and, if anything, economically larger in magnitude.